gorango/flowcraft/docs/guide/tooling/mermaid.md

 # Visualizing Workflows with Mermaid.js

 Complex workflows with multiple branches, loops, and fan-outs can be difficult to reason about from code alone.
-To help with this, Flowcraft includes a `generateMermaidGraph` utility that can automatically create a visual diagram of any `Flow` instance.
+To help with this, Flowcraft includes utilities to automatically create visual diagrams of any `Flow` instance.

-This utility is an invaluable tool for:
+This is an invaluable tool for:

 - **Debugging**: Quickly verify that your nodes are wired together exactly as you intended.
 - **Documentation**: Embed diagrams directly into your project's `README.md` or technical documentation.
 - **Onboarding**: Help new team members understand the control flow of a complex business process at a glance.

-## Quick Start
+## Visualizing Programmatic Flows

-To use the utility, simply import `generateMermaidGraph`, create your `Flow` instance, and pass it to the function.
+For flows built programmatically (using `.next()`), use the `generateMermaidGraph` utility.

 Let's visualize the "Research Agent" from the sandbox examples, which contains a decision loop: